Wroxall, Isle of Wight

-Wroxall is a village and civil parish in the central south of the Isle of Wight, England.
-In 2011 the parish had a population of 1753.

-It is close to Appuldurcombe House.

-The parish church is St. John's Church, Wroxall.
+Wroxall (also spelt Wroxhall) is a village and civil parish in the central south of the Isle of Wight, England.
+In 2021 the parish had a population of 1,709.
+It is close to Appuldurcombe House, and the parish church is St. John's Church.

+The village also has a primary school and a shop.

+Name

+Its name means 'the nook of land or secluded hollow frequented by buzzards or other birds of prey', from Old English wrocc (genitive case wrocces) and h(e)alh.